mariusfeteanu/cci/README.md

 All of these were written by my in order improve my coding and interview skills.
 No guarantee is made these are correct in any way, see also the [license](LICENSE).

 All code is compiled using C11 and no warnings.
-Tests are included in each fileand executed automatically.
+Tests are included in each file and executed automatically.

 This is tested with gcc and clang on linux and osx.

 Library use is kept to a minimum.
-Even standard library functions are only usedwhen not part of the specified problem, and if they would not modify the time or space complexity of the algo.
+Even standard library functions are only used when not part of the specified problem, and if they would not modify the time or space complexity of the algo.

 The C style was kept as idiomatic as I can.
 Performance and readability are both equal concerns and I have tried to strike a balance between the two.

 ## Repo structure

 Everything goes in the root.
-No problem numbers are included as these might change.
+No problem numbers are included as these might change in different version of the book.
 No problem text was included, consult the book if you need it.

-Each file is prefix with the concept or data structure they work on.
+Each file is prefixed with the concept or data structure it applies to.

-Some (like matrix) are just helper code.
+Some (like matrix.c) are just helper code.
 These are included when needed using the pre-processor, just to keep the makefile simple.